hannahperreault/responsive-portfolio/README.md

 # responsive-portfolio
-Unit 02 CSS and Bootstrap Homework: Responsive Portfolio Responsive design ensures that web applications render well on a variety of devices and window or screen sizes.
-As a developer, you will likely be asked to create a mobile-first application or add responsive design to an existing application.

-Directions
+Unit 02 CSS and Bootstrap Homework: Responsive Portfolio
-First, you will use the Bootstrap CSS Framework to create a mobile responsive portfolio.
-How do you deliver this?
-Here are some guidelines:

-Create the following files files: index.html, portfolio.html and contact.html.
+Used the Bootstrap CSS Framework to create a mobile responsive portfolio.
+Created the following files files: index.html, portfolio.html and contact.html.

-Using Bootstrap, develop your portfolio site with the following items:
+Using Bootstrap, developed your portfolio site with the following items:

 A navbar